Tribulation and the Bible

 “For this reason, they are before the throne of God, and they serve Him day and night in His temple.
 And He who sits on the throne shall spread His tabernacle over them.
 They shall hunger no more, neither thirst anymore.
 Neither shall the sun beat down on them, nor any heat.
 For the Lamb in the center of the throne shall be their shepherd, and He shall guide them to springs of the water of life, and God shall wipe every tear from their eye.”

 That’s a beautiful description of heaven isn’t it?
-And all of those souls in heaven have come out of the great tribulation that we ALL face as Christians.
-The tribulation IS our life as a Christian, IF we’re a faithful Christian.
+And all of those souls in heaven have come out of THE great tribulation, that we ALL face as Christians.
+The tribulation IS our life as a FAITHFUL Christian.
 “ALL those who desire to live a godly life in Christ, will have tribulation!”

 “In the world, you have tribulation, but take courage, I have overcome the world.”
 The apostle John said that he was our “brother, and fellow partaker in the tribulation, and kingdom and perseverance in Christ.”
 But he overcame that tribulation, and so can we.
 We can be among those “who come out of the great tribulation”, with our robes “washed in the blood of the Lamb”.